gagantous/Visualnoveler_Old/README.md

-#Visualnoveler website
+##Visualnoveler
-This is the Github repository of Visualnoveler, which will be a website for users to track and discover new visual novels.
+Visualnoveler is a webapp for fans of visual novels to track and discover new visual novels.
+Users are able to manage their library and compare their visual novel libraries with others.

 This website is still in alpha status and undergoing active development.

 ###Current development Roadmap
+	- Visual Novel Translation Status
+	- News
+	- Upvote / Downvote reviews
+	- Better User UI

 ####Recent Development
-- Database is populated, it's cleanup time.
-(About 1500++ Visual novels in the database)
+- Added blog section
 - Added VN route walkthroughs in Fuwanovel to the website, a sample can be seen here
 - Added a main library section alongside with the previous library filters.
 Demo
 - Added Google+ and Facebook Authentication so people don't have to fill in forms anymore